nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-retention-management/nuxeo-retention-installation.md

 ---
-title: Installation and Configuration
+title: Installation and Compliance Mode Configuration
-description: Learn how to install and configure the Nuxeo Retention addon.
+description: Learn how to install and configure the Nuxeo Retention addon  with Compliance Mode.
 review:
     comment: ''
     date: '2019-08-05'